 In other words, three components of an effective meeting are:

 - We know why we are here at the beginning;

 - We move things forward during our time together;

 - We feel satisfied with the meeting at the end (which will make us more likely to be glad to attend the next one, rather than approaching it with dread!)

+By using this approach as a meeting facilitator, you can not only ensure all of your agenda items are covered, but that your participants are engaged too.
 You can see what a meeting agenda based on these principles looks like here.

 An effective meeting generally starts by running activities that prepare the ground for the actual discussions.
 These opening tools are designed to

 - Frame the meeting with clarity and reiterate the purpose of the meeting;

 - Support everyone’s full presence and participation.